mongodb/docs/source/core/replication.rst

 For those deployments that rely heavily on distributing reads to secondary instances, add additional nodes to the set as load increases to provide additional resources.
-Also as your deployment grows, consider adding replica instances in secondary data centers or geographically distinct locations for additional redundancy.
-However, always ensure that the quorum of nodes required to elect a primary remains in your main facility.
+Also as your deployment grows, consider adding or moving replica set members to secondary data centers or to geographically distinct locations for additional redundancy.
+While many architectures are possible, always ensure that the quorum of nodes required to elect a primary remains in your main facility.

 Depending on your operational requirements, you may consider adding nodes configured for a specific purpose including, a :term:`delayed